SidneyFC17/fieloelr/doc/FD-ELR Functional Documentation.md

 ## 9. Creating Course Dependencies
 A course can be dependent of one or more other courses, this is, it could only be joined after member approval on the predecessors courses.
-To determine wich are the predecessors courses, the administrator goes to the Course details page and clicks the *New* button in the right upper corner of the Courses Dependencies related list.
+To determine which are the predecessors courses, the administrator goes to the Course details page and clicks the *New* button in the right upper corner of the Courses Dependencies related list.
 He can type part of the predecessor course name.
 The complete name of the course will be shown in the list.
-The administrator selects the course by clicking its name and presses the *Save* button*.
+The administrator selects the course by clicking its name and presses the *Save* button.
 This action must be repeated for each dependency.